What Is a Root CA Certificate, and Where Can I Use It?

 How to Get a Root Certificate From CA?

-Well, there is no need for you to download the root certificate on your machine.
+Well, you do no need to download the root certificate on your machine.
 Why?
 They are already pre-installed on it; secondly, they come stored in the root store of the operating system.

-So, whenever you get an untrusted SSL certificate, the system will warn you.
+So, the system will warn you whenever you get an untrusted SSL certificate.
 Moreover, the root stores are also auto-updated with the new CA certificate file.
 So, no need for a manual update.

-However, if you want to undertake the root certificate download for any reason, you can do it from the support page of the service provider.
+However, if you want to undertake the root certificate download for any reason, you can do so from the service provider’s support page.

 So, this is all about the root certificate!
-It is the key element of the public key infrastructure that ensures the security of the user data.
-However, as the root certificate is a crucial element, it needs to be protected in all cases.
+It is the critical element of the public key infrastructure that ensures the security of the user data.
+However, as the root certificate is a crucial element, it must be protected in all cases.
 Thus, an intermediate certificate is connected to it.

-It is done to ensure safety as the intermediate certificate can sign the SSL certificate on its behalf.
-The root certificate has a longer lifespan as compared to the SSL certificate, which is pretty obvious as it is a governing entity.
+It is done to ensure safety, as the intermediate certificate can sign the SSL certificate on its behalf.
+The root certificate has a longer lifespan than the SSL certificate, which is pretty evident as it is a governing entity.

 Janki Mehta